 In fact, with a little imagination there are so many ways you can use whole sugars to sweeten your diet that you need never use refined sugars again.

-ALL refined carbohydrates, which includes not only sweet things but also white flour, white rice, white pasta, cakes, biscuits, chocolate, confectionery, and basically anything that contains free sugars are all considered medium to VERY high GI foods.
+All refined carbohydrates (which includes not only sweet things, but also white flour, white rice, white pasta, cakes, biscuits, chocolate, confectionery, and basically anything that contains free sugars) are all considered medium to very high GI foods.

-But, and here’s the complicated bit – you can slow these sugars down with the addition of protein and healthy fats if they are in the same meal.
-This means by using this method you can have high GI free sugars and get away with it a lot more than if you were to eat free sugars on their own.
+But, and here’s the complicated bit: you can slow these sugars down with the addition of protein and healthy fats if they are in the same meal.
+By using this method you can have high GI, free sugars and get away with it a lot more than if you were to eat free sugars on their own.